Léo Major

 Léo Major DCM1 (January 23, 1921 – October 12, 2008) was a Canadian soldier who was the only Canadian and one of only three soldiers in the British Commonwealth to receive the Distinguished Conduct Medal (DCM) twice in separate wars.

-Major earned his first DCM in World War II in 1945 after a successful reconnaissance mission in Zwolle.
+Major earned his first DCM in World War II in 1945 after a successful reconnaissance mission during the liberation of the Dutch city of Zwolle.
 As he was sent to scout the city with one of his best friends, a firefight broke out in which his friend was killed.
-Major continued on to find that the city was mostly deserted by the German occupational army.
-Thanks to his efforts, Zwolle was spared from the artillery fire that was planned the next day by the Allies.
+Major continued on to find that Zwolle was mostly deserted by the German occupational army.
+Thanks to his efforts, the city was spared the artillery fire that was planned the next day by the Allies.
 He received his second DCM during the Korean War for leading the capture of a key hill in 1951.
-Today, he is sometimes called by the nickname, "the Québécois Rambo".

 Life

-Born on January 23, 1921, in New Bedford, Massachusetts, to French-Canadian parents, Major moved with his family to Montreal before his first birthday.
+Born on January 23, 1921, in New Bedford, Massachusetts, to French Canadian parents, Major moved with his family to Montreal before his first birthday.
 Due to a poor relationship with his father, he moved to live with an aunt at age 14.
-This relationship, combined with a lack of available work, led Major to join the Canadian army in 1940 to prove to his father that he was "somebody to be proud of".
+Major joined the Canadian army in 1940 to prove to his father that he was "somebody to be proud of."

 World War II

-Major was serving with the Régiment de la Chaudière, which landed on Juno beach in the Invasion of Normandy on June 6, 1944.
-During a reconnaissance mission on D-Day, Major captured a German halftrack by himself.
-The vehicle contained German communication equipment and secret codes.
+Major was serving with the Régiment de la Chaudière, which landed on Juno beach in the Invasion of Normandy on D-Day June 6, 1944.
+During a reconnaissance mission on D-Day, Major captured a German halftrack by himself, killing all of the halftrack soldiers.
+The vehicle contained German communication equipment and secret codes, whose possession was critical to Allied intelligence.

 Days later, during his first encounter with an SS patrol, he killed four soldiers.
 However, one of them managed to ignite a phosphorus grenade; in the resulting explosion, Major lost one eye but continued to fight.
 He continued his service as a scout and a sniper by insisting he needed only one eye to sight his weapon.
 According to him, he "looked like a pirate".